-- Knowledge and skills are explicitly taught.
-By knowledge we mean the people, events and developments from the past that children will learn about.
-The word skills, is regarded as a form of knowledge itself, and is used to cover all the various processes that children need to develop if they are to get better at a subject.
-Skills can both refer to a process of doing something (interpreting source) but also a thought process in order to understand big concepts such as change, continuity, consequence etc.
+Our intention is that every child will be an interested and inquisitive learner of History.
+We follow the National Curriculum programmes of study for each year group, aiming to create the very best historians, well equipped to continue their studies in history as they move throughout their education.
+We challenge pupils to think, act and speak like those working in the field would, by developing a consistent approach across all year groups.
+Substantive knowledge and disciplinary knowledge are explicitly taught.
+By substantive knowledge we mean the people, events and developments from the past that children will learn about.
+By disciplinary knowledge, we mean all the various processes that children need to develop if they are to get better at a subject.
+This can both refer to a process of doing something (e.g. interpreting a source) but also a thought process in order to understand big concepts such as change, continuity and consequence.

 Pupil dialogue and work in books shows a high standard of history being taught.
 Pupils are able to talk with historical language and vocabulary about a particular period.
 They can make links and connections to what they have been taught previously.
 Historical learning and enjoyment is visible.

 Please see our History curriculum documents below: